zain-ramzan/zain-ramzan/README.md

 I'm a Data Scientist with a passion for exploring and analyzing data.
 Here's a bit about me:

 - 🌱 I’m constantly learning and exploring new technologies and tools in the field of data science.
-- 👯 I’m looking to collaborate on data science projects and open-source initiatives.
+- 👯 I’m happy to collaborate on data science projects and open-source initiatives.

 ## Skills and Technologies 🚀